KripC2160/quickhdri/README.md

 ## TODO
 - [ ] Add Windows support
-- [ ] Fix the issue with 16k and 20k resolution
+- [ ] Add 16k, 20k, and 24k resolution support
 - [ ] Save the HDRI locally in blend file and delete ne in downloads directory